 A harassed employee may be preoccupied with the harassment situation, finding it hard or even impossible to perform their job to the best of their ability.
 Workplace harassment can lead to:

 - Loss of motivation

 - Avoidance of the person who is carrying out the harassment

 - Being preoccupied with the situation

-Moreover, employees suffering from workplace harassment, bullying, or violence, will most likely be looking for employment elsewhere to try and escape from an abusive work environment.
-Having a problem with harassment or violence in a business can potentially lead to high staff turnover and considerable costs connected to recruiting, hiring, and training new staff.
+Moreover, employees suffering from workplace harassment, bullying, or violence, will most likely be looking for employment elsewhere to in an effort to escape.
+If the problem is not taken care of, harassment or violence in a business can potentially lead to high staff turnover and considerable costs connected to recruiting, hiring, and training new staff.

 Responsibility of Employers When it Comes to Workplace Harassment